guikaiwen/qubit_efficient_QSP/README.md

 # qubit_efficient_QSP

-This repo provides implementations and performance testings for quantum state preparation circuits using a qubit-efficient protocol (no ancilla qubit required).
+This repo provides implementations and performance testings for quantum state preparation circuits using a qubit-efficient protocol (no ancilla qubit required) suitable for circuit simulators.

 That is, given an arbitrary list of $2^n$ amplitudes, we create a quantum circuit that creates the corresponding $n$-qubit state: